The Land Before Time XII: The Great Day of the Flyers: Production

-The project was announced on August 8, 2005, along with The Land Before Time TV series, both set to debut in 2007.
+The project was announced in August 2005, along with The Land Before Time TV series, both set to debut in 2007.
 It was the first sequel in the series to be filmed in widescreen and the first to be filmed in the high-definition format, although the Region 1 DVD was in full screen (cropping the left and right of the image), though not pan and scan as the camera stays directly in the center of the image.
 However, the previous film The Land Before Time X: The Great Longneck Migration was matted to anamorphic widescreen on DVD in Israel.
-To help promote the film, the music video for the film's song Flip, Flap and Fly was shown during early theatrical screenings of Curious George, and was then released as part of the opening previews on the DVD release of that film and PollyWorld with the music video two times.
+To help promote the film, the music video for the film's song Flip, Flap and Fly was shown during early theatrical screenings of Curious George and later screenings of The Chronicles of Narnia: The Lion, The Witch and The Wardrobe and was then released as part of the opening previews on the DVD release of that film and PollyWorld with the music video two times.

 The Universal Studios website notes this film as a "tween film".

 The same production team remains, with Charles Grosvenor as director and producer.
 It was produced by Universal Animation Studios and distributed by Universal Studios Home Entertainment.

 This was the second film in the series to contain slow-motion; as Littlefoot jumps off the falling tree, he is very slow until he lands on the cliff.

 Animation was provided by Wang Film and Cuckoo's Nest studios in Taiwan.

 Release

-It was released on DVD in the United States and Canada on February 27, 2007.
+The film was released on DVD in the United States and Canada on February 27, 2007.
 Bonus features included a read-along, two sing-alongs, and two interactive games.
 On the same day, the film was also given a Walmart exclusive DVD 2-pack with a bonus DVD containing two episodes of The Land Before Time TV series to promote the Cartoon Network airing of the TV series in the United States.

 Music

 The music score was composed by Michael Tavera and Kyle Kenneth Batter with additional music composed by Billy Martin.
 This was the second film in the series without James Horner's original score from the first film (the first was The Land Before Time X: The Great Longneck Migration), although Michael Tavera's older themes from the previous sequels can still be heard in this film.

+All tracks are written by Michele Brourman and Amanda McBroom.